sushyad011/k12Assignment/README.md

 3. Clone this project
   cd to the root folder
   pip install -r requirements.txt
-4.Migrate and test the apis
+4. Migrate and test the apis